ssvassiliev/Basics_of_Computers/_episodes/04-Using_computer.md

 The function keys or F1 through F12 keys are used in programs as shortcut keys to execute frequently performed tasks.

 ## 29. Function keys
 The function keys are located in a row at the top of the keyboard.
 These keys allow you to input commands without typing long strings of characters.

-For example, if you press the
-F1 key, in most programs it will open the HELP DOCUMENT of the program.
+For example, if you press the F1 key, in most programs it will open the help document of the program.

+F1  In most programs opens the help document.
 F2	Renames a selected item.
 F3	Opens the "Find All Files" dialog box.
 F4	Opens the drop-down list box on the toolbar, if there is one.
 F5	Refreshes the current window.
 F6	Switch Panes in Explorer
 F10	Activates Windows Menu Bar

 Hold F2 or F11 during boot up to enter BIOS
 Hold F8 during boot up to enter boot menu